gabrielmastrilli/Estim_Hyperuniformity/tutorial/readme.md

 # Tutorial

+## Content
 We provide three tutorials in the python file ``tutorial.py``.

 - one for estimating the hyperuniformity exponent of a Poisson point process in dimension two
 - one for estimating the hyperuniformity exponent of a cloacked and perturbed lattice by stable distribution in dimension two
 - one for computing the asymptotic confidence interval associated to one estimation of the hyperuniformity exponent for a Poisson point process.

-The estimations are done with the multi-tapers, multi-scale estimator of
+The estimations are done with the multi-tapers, multi-scale estimator based on the Hermite wavelets introduced in [''Estimating the hyperunformity exponent''](https://arxiv.org).

+## Companion paper

+For theoretical properties of the estimator, we refer to Section 2-3 of the aforementionned paper, and for choices of the parameters, we refer to Section 4.1.